pivotal/docs-tap/cloud-native-runtimes/how-to-guides/avi-cnr-integration.hbs.md

 ![This diagram illustrates the workflow described in the text below.](../images/avi-cnr-integration.jpg)

-When Contour creates a Kubernetes LoadBalancer service for Envoy, the Avi kubernetes operator (AKO) sees the new LoadBalancer service.
+When Contour creates a Kubernetes LoadBalancer service for Envoy, the Avi Kubernetes operator (AKO) sees the new LoadBalancer service.
 Then NSX Advanced Load Balancer Controller creates a Virtual Service.
 For information about LoadBalancer services, see [Type LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) in the Kubernetes documentation.